jakulley/HoyerHoppesDev/readme.md

 Prio-shift:

 This awkward name denotes shifting the "priority value" of each active note in the primary scale, without adding any notes that weren't already active.
 Like transpose, it accepts v/oct and wraps around, however it only accepts v/oct that falls within the active scale (a D# won't do anything if the scale is set to C Major, for example).
+Furthermore, the knob only transposes to valid values.
+In a C Major scale, setting the knob to +1 doesn't do anything, because D# isn't in the scale. +2 shifts you into the second mode, however.

 ![image](https://github.com/user-attachments/assets/c79f4daa-0642-4f57-ad2e-793e4c9be016)